michael-lazar/rtv/README.md

 <img alt="title image" src="resources/mailcap.gif"/>
 </p>

 A mailcap file allows you to associate different MIME media types, like ``image/jpeg`` or ``video/mp4``, with shell commands.
-This feature is disabled by default because it takes a a few extra steps to configure.
+This feature is disabled by default because it takes a few extra steps to configure.
 To get started, copy the default mailcap template to your home directory.

 ```bash
 $ rtv --copy-mailcap